itzatom/HealthSystem/README.md

   POSTGRES_PASSWORD=postgres
 ```

-If you want to use flask-mail and be able to send emails about new prescriptions, insert Google credential in MAIL_USERNAME and MAIL_PASSWORD.
+If you want to use flask-mail and be able to send emails about new prescriptions, insert Google credential in MAIL_USERNAME and MAIL_PASSWORD.<br>
+If you want to use Google Api and LeafLet Api use your own otherwise Map will not render and return error.<br>
+n.d.r. **DON'T** use quotes or will return error.

 Inside hs folder run:
 ```bash